danielbodnar/awesome-stars/README.md

 ## open-source

+- [quack-ai/quack-companion-extension](https://github.com/quack-ai/quack-companion-extension) - VSCode extension for collaborative software development 💻 Turn your team development practices into a portable plug-and-play context for code generation.
+Alternative to GitHub Copilot powered by GPT 3
 - [tern-tools/tern](https://github.com/tern-tools/tern) - Tern is a software composition analysis tool and Python library that generates a Software Bill of Materials for container images and Dockerfiles.
 The SBOM that Tern generates will give you a layer-by-
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable